duplocloud/terraform-provider-duplocloud/docs/resources/azure_k8_node_pool.md

 - `allocation_tag` (String) Allocation tags for this node pool.
 - `availability_zones` (Set of String) availability zones of node pool
 - `enable_auto_scaling` (Boolean) Whether to enable auto-scaler.
-- `identifier` (Number, Deprecated) Identifier for node pool. identifier has been deprecated instead use name
+- `identifier` (Number, Deprecated) Node pool identifier.
+This field is deprecated, Please use `name` instead. identifier has been deprecated instead use name
 - `name` (String) The name of the node pool.
 - `node_labels` (Block List) Kubernetes labels which should be applied to nodes in this Node Pool. (see [below for nested schema](#nestedblock--node_labels))
 - `node_taints` (List of String) A list of Kubernetes taints which should be applied to nodes in the agent pool.